Northstrix/Serpent_in_CBC_mode_for_microcontrollers/Readme.md

 This repository contains code that enables you to easily integrate the Serpent encryption algorithm in CBC mode to your project.

+You can also get this code from SourceForge: https://sourceforge.net/projects/serpent-in-cbc-mode-for-mcus/

 ## Compatibility